gregcman/trivial-ship/README.md

 ### More details
 (After building)
-Inside the `bin` folder is an executable that will, in the same directory as the executable, execute a lisp file of the same name and create a dedicated quicklisp installation.
+Inside the `bin` folder is an executable that will, in the same directory as the executable, execute a lisp file of the same name and create a dedicated quicklisp and ASDF installation

 lets go inside the `bin` folder (and for the correct arch and os)

 `launcher.exe` is a standalone windows executable that can be placed anywhere

 running `launcher.exe` will:
-1. make sure a dedicated quicklisp exists called `launcher_sys` in the same folder
+1. make sure a dedicated folder exists called `launcher_sys` in the same folder
 2. load `launcher.lisp` in the same folder

 if `launcher.exe` is renamed to `foobar.exe` then `foobar.exe` will:
-1. make sure a dedicated quicklisp exists called `foobar_sys` in the same folder
+1. make sure a dedicated folder exists called `foobar_sys` in the same folder
 2. load `foobar.lisp` in the same folder

 etc...